PeekAndPoke/ultra/mutator/docs/ultra::docs/index.md

 This chapter shows how to mutate immutable data classes and nested data classes.

+Notice that inside all the mutate { } closures, we are not working on our objects directly.
+We rather work on wrappers.
+The code for these wrappers is generated for us, as we put the @Mutable annotation on our classes.

 ### Scalar and String properties

 This examples shows how we can mutate scalar (Int, Boolean, Float, ...) and String properties.

+Notice that inside of the mutate { } closure, we are not working on our objects itself, but rather on a wrapper.
+The code for this wrapper is generated for us, as we put the @Mutable annotation on our class.

 (see the full [example](../../src/examples/dataclasses/ScalarAndStringPropertiesExample.kt))